Related info: Shawn Lawton Henry at W3C WAI and About Shawn

 For publications, I prefer all three: Shawn Lawton Henry.
 No hyphens.

-For all else—introductions, hotel reservations, etc.—I use just 2: Shawn Henry.
+For all else — introductions, hotel reservations, etc. — I use just 2: Shawn Henry.

 I often use 'shawna-slh' for public accounts to help communicate that I'm a 'cisgender' female.
 You can call me 'Shawn' or 'Shawna'.

-Shawn holds a research appointment at Massachusetts Institute of Technology (MIT) Computer Science and Artificial Intelligence Laboratory (CSAIL).
-She has a BSc in English with focus on technical writing and computer science, and an MSc in Digital Inclusion.
+Shawn holds a Bachelor of Science in English with a focus on technical writing and computer science, and a Master of Science with Distinction in Digital Inclusion.
 When not typing on her little laptop, she is often out paddling her long sea kayak.

-Shawn is Web Accessibility Initiative (WAI) Program Lead at the World Wide Web Consortium (W3C), and also leads education and communication activities promoting digital accessibility for people with disabilities.
-Before joining W3C, she developed and implemented strategies to optimize user interface design for usability and accessibility with Fortune 500 companies, nonprofit organizations, education providers, and research centers.
+Shawn is Director of the W3C Web Accessibility Initiative (WAI) that develops strategies, standards, and resources to make digital content and technology accessible to people with disabilities.
+Before joining W3C, Shawn developed and implemented strategies to optimize user interface design for usability and accessibility as a consultant to Fortune 500 companies, education providers, government agencies, non-profits/NGOs, and research centers.
 Shawn focuses her personal passion for accessibility on bringing together the needs of individuals and the goals of organizations in designing human-computer interfaces.
-Her book Just Ask: Integrating Accessibility Throughout Design offers an approach for developing products that are more usable for everyone.
+Her book Just Ask provides a user-centered accessibility approach for developing products that are more usable for everyone.

-Shawn is Web Accessibility Initiative (WAI) Program Lead at the World Wide Web Consortium (W3C), and also leads education promoting digital accessibility for people with disabilities.
-She holds a research appointment at Massachusetts Institute of Technology (MIT) Computer Science and Artificial Intelligence Laboratory, a BSc in technical writing and computer science, and an MSc in Digital Inclusion.
+Shawn is Director of the W3C Web Accessibility Initiative (WAI).
+From 2003–2025 she held a sponsored research staff appointment at Massachusetts Institute of Technology (MIT) Computer Science and Artificial Intelligence Laboratory.
+Shawn holds a Bachelor of Science in English with a focus on technical writing and computer science, and a Master of Science with Distinction in Digital Inclusion.
 Shawn focuses her personal passion for accessibility on bringing together the needs of individuals and the goals of organizations in designing human-computer interfaces.
-Her book Just Ask: Integrating Accessibility Throughout Design offers an approach for developing products that are more usable for everyone.
+Her book Just Ask provides a user-centered accessibility approach for developing products that are more usable for everyone.

-Shawn is Web Accessibility Initiative (WAI) Program Lead at W3C, and leads education promoting digital accessibility for people with disabilities.
-She focuses her personal passion for accessibility on bringing together the needs of individuals and the goals of organizations in designing human-computer interfaces, including through Just Ask: Integrating Accessibility Throughout Design.
+Shawn is Director of the W3C Web Accessibility Initiative (WAI) that develops strategies, standards, and resources to make digital content and technology accessible to people with disabilities.
+Shawn focuses her personal passion for accessibility on bringing together the needs of individuals and the goals of organizations in designing human-computer interfaces, including the user-centered accessibility approach in her book Just Ask.

 Contact Shawn to get permission to use these photos.